Dash Chisako: 2010s

 Forced to restart her singles career, Chisako immediately challenged Arisa Nakajima to a match for JWP's top title, the JWP Openweight Championship.
 Chisako earned her title shot on June 8 by defeating Kayoko Haruyama, Rabbit Miu and Kazuki to win a one-day single-elimination tournament held over two shows.
 Chisako received her title shot on July 13, but was defeated by Nakajima.
 On August 30 and 31, Chisako took part in two shows promoted by the Inoki Genome Federation (IGF) in Pyongyang, North Korea.
 At the first event, Chisako teamed with Meiko Satomura in a tag team match, where they were defeated by Kyoko Kimura and Ray and at the second event with Kimura in a tag team match, where they were defeated by Ray and Satomura.
 From August 24 to September 23, Chisako took part in World Wonder Ring Stardom's 2014 5★Star GP, where she finished with a record of two wins and three losses, failing to advance from her block.
 On April 5, 2015, following Sachiko's return from her injury, she and Chisako returned to JWP to receive their rematch for the JWP and Daily Sports Women's Tag Team Championships, but were defeated by the defending champions, Leon and Ray.

 Another rematch took place on July 26 and saw Chisako and Sachiko defeat Ray and Leon to win the JWP and Daily Sports Women's Tag Team Championships for the second time.
 On September 16, Chisako and Sachiko won another tag team title, when they defeated Meiko Tanaka and Sareee to win the vacant World Woman Pro-Wrestling Diana (WWWD) World Tag Team Championship.
 On September 22, Chisako and Sachiko made their first successful defense of the JWP and Daily Sports Women's Tag Team Championships against Kayoko Haruyama and Tsubasa Kuragaki.
-The following day, Chisako and Sachiko failed in their attempt to capture another tag team title, World Wonder Ring Stardom's Goddess of Stardom Championship, from Io Shirai and Mayu Iwatani.
+The following day, Chisako and Sachiko failed in their attempt to capture another tag team title, World Wonder Ring Stardom's Goddesses of Stardom Championship, from Io Shirai and Mayu Iwatani.
 On October 11, Chisako and Sachiko defeated Kyoko Kimura and Takumi Iroha in a decision match to become the inaugural Sendai Girls World Tag Team Champions, becoming "quadruple crown tag team champions" in the process.
 On December 27, Chisako and Sachiko lost the JWP and Daily Sports Women's Tag Team Championships to Arisa Nakajima and Tsukasa Fujimoto.
 On January 17, 2016, Chisako and Sachiko successfully defended the Sendai Girls World Tag Team Championship against Chihiro Hashimoto and Mika Iwata.
 However, immediately after their win, the two relinquished the title due to Sachiko retiring from professional wrestling later that day.
 In the main event of the show, Chisako won an eleven-woman battle royal, pinning her sister to win the match and end her career.
 Chisako and Sachiko held possession of the WWWD World Tag Team Championship belts until February 28, when Meiko Satomura returned them to Diana.